Summary

 }

-For the input datatype, you'll need to provide the unique identifiers for the role, the group, and the organizations — the role you want to unassign from which group from which organizations.
-The table below lists these parameters and describes them:
+For the input, you'll need to provide the unique identifiers for the role, the group, and the organizations — the role you want to unassign from which group from which organizations.
+Click on the Show Query link above the Syntax section for an example of how to get these identifiers.

 ParameterTypeRequiredDefaultStabilityDescription